The southern suburbs of Athens invite you to travel to the big blue – here the summer never ends

-A miracle of nature: green water with a temperature of 20-29 degrees Celsius, embraced by red rocks.
+A miracle of nature: emerald waters that remain at a temperature between 20 and 29 degrees Celsius, embraced by red rocks.
 These natural hot springs with labyrinthine underwater caves were formed by the precipitation in what was once, in prehistoric times, a huge cave.
 It has been declared a natural monument and belongs to the pan-European network of protected Natura 2000 areas.

 5. Suburban beaches

-The star beach of the Athens Riviera is the sophisticated Asteras Vouliagmenis (luxury sun beds, volleyball courts, dining options).
-Since 1959, it has been considered the beach to see and be seen.
-Other great beaches spanning the coast are: Loubarda, Agia Marina, Iliopoulos, Mavro Lithari, Eden and Saronida.
+The star beach of the Athens Riviera is the sophisticated Asteras Vouliagmenis, with its luxury sunbeds, volleyball courts and myriad dining options.
+Since 1959, it has been considered the beach to see and be seen on.
+Other great beaches spanning the coast are Loubarda, Agia Marina, Iliopoulos, Mavro Lithari, Eden and Saronida.